bufbuild-ru/docs/docs/bsr/admin/instance/webhooks/index.md

 This feature is only available on the Pro and Enterprise plans.

 Private BSR instances offer webhooks to notify your backend services when a specific event of interest happens.
-This allows you to build integrations triggering further actions—for example:
+This allows you to build integrations triggering further actions — for example:

 - Run a CI/CD pipeline to run appropriate downstream builds, tests, deployments
 - Notify interested parties to inform them of any changes to `.proto` files or versions